 We've pulled together some essential information you should know about the program, including how many students graduate each year, the ethnic diversity of these students, and more.
-In addition, we cover how Furman ranks in comparison to other schools with German programs.
+Also, learn how Furman ranks among other schools offering degrees in german.

 Go directly to any of the following sections:

-During the 2020-2021 academic year, Furman University handed out 12 bachelor's degrees in Germanic languages.
-Due to this, the school was ranked #21 in popularity out of all colleges and universities that offer this degree.
+During the 2020-2021 academic year, Furman University handed out 12 bachelor's degrees in germanic languages.
 This is an increase of 20% over the previous year when 10 degrees were handed out.

 The majority of the students with this major are white.
 About 92% of 2021 graduates were in this category.